 This post contains compensated links.

 What makes this classic Banff experience stand out is the combination of stunning scenery and fascinating stories.
 The guided tour takes you deep into a part of the national park that’s hard to access otherwise.
-As the boat moves away from the dock, your guide will share many interesting stories of Indigenous history, early settlers, and even the remains of a sunken village.
+As the boat moves away from the dock, your guide will share interesting stories of Indigenous history, early settlers, and even the remains of a sunken village.

-Where Is Lake Minnewanka?
+Where Is the Lake Minnewanka Cruise?

 Lake Minnewanka has one of the largest parking lots in the national park.
 Despite this, if you’re visiting during peak summer hours (late morning to mid-afternoon), aim to arrive up to two hours early, as this is a popular spot for both boat tours and lakeside picnics.
 Don’t worry about arriving too early – see below for a list of the other fun things to do at Lake Minnewanka!